Top 10 Deck Styles and How to Choose the Right One for Your Home

 Pros:

-• Elevates the entire pool experience
+• Elevates the entire pool experience visually and functionally

-• Improves pool safety with proper design
+• Improves pool safety with proper layout and material selection

 Cons:

-• Requires special slip-resistant materials
+• Requires slip-resistant surface materials throughout

 9. Courtyard Deck